TessaTlu/symbol_api/README.md

 # symbol_api
-symbol_api implements sear for a publication by text query.
+symbol_api implements search for a publication by text query.

 Here is a short guide how to up server: